-Just like when making Albondigas de Pescado (fish balls), you’ll want to use a food processor or blender to mix the ingredients into a thick batter.
 The mixture should be thick enough to scoop out and roll into a ball– if it’s too runny to work with, add more breadcrumbs.

 Next, use your finger to make a dent in each fish cake, and add a square of cream cheese.